LCAD-UFES/dgfann_lcad/README.md

 # dgfann_lcad

+dgfann (Distributed Genetic Algorithm framework for optimizing the configuration (number of layers, neuron types, number of neurons, etc.) of the neural networks (NN). dgfann finds  the configurations of NNs and train them using fann (https://github.com/libfann/fann).

 ## Simulating Robotic Cars Using Multi-Layer Neural Networks

 We proposed a simulator for robotic cars based on two multi-layer recurrent neural networks [1].
 These networks are intended to simulate the mechanisms that govern how a set of effort commands changes the car’s velocity and the direction it is moving.
 The first neural network receives as input a temporal sequence of current and previous throttle and brake efforts, along with a temporal sequence of the previous car’s velocities (estimated by the network), and outputs the velocity that the real car would achieve in the next time interval given these inputs.
-The second neural network estimates the arctangent of curvature (a variable related to the steering wheel angle) that a real car would reach in the next time interval given a temporal sequence of current and previous steering efforts and previous arctangents of curvatures of the car.
+The second neural network estimates the arctangent of curvature (a variable related to the steering wheel angle [1]) that a real car would reach in the next time interval given a temporal sequence of current and previous steering efforts and previous arctangents of curvatures of the car.
 We have built and used a genetic algorithm framework for optimizing the configuration (number of layers, neuron types, number of neurons, etc.) of the neural networks that comprise the simulator.
 We evaluated the performance of our simulator using real-world datasets acquired using an autonomous robotic car (Fig. 1).
 Experimental results showed that our simulator was able to simulate in real time how a set of efforts influences the car’s velocity and arctangent of curvature.
-While navigating in a map of a real-world environment, our car simulator was able to emulate the velocity and arctangent of curvature of the real car with mean squared error of 2.2x10^-3 (m/s)2 and 4.0x10^-5 rad^2, respectively.
+While navigating in a map of a real-world environment, our car simulator was able to emulate the velocity and arctangent of curvature of the real car with mean squared error of 2.2x10^-3 (m/s)2 and 4.0x10^-5 rad^2, respectively [1].

 ![alt text](IARA.jpg)